chasevara/soundsight/README.md

 **"soundsight_config.h"** defines all macros used to configure the operations of the system.
 Includes debug-enable macros for debugging various parts of the system through serial output; Defines FreeRTOS stack and priority parameters.

-**"colorscales.h** defines colorscale RGB HEX value arrays.
+**"colorscales.h"** defines colorscale RGB HEX value arrays.
 Used to drive RGB LED color settings

 ***IMPORTANT:*** FreeRTOS heap capacity must be set to at least 3 kB in the board's FreeRTOS port configuratioin file.